SU-SWS/stanford_capx/docs/README.md

 ##Enable Stanford CAPx and Stanford Person modules using Drush

-1. Run the following Drush command (dependencies should be automagically handled): % drush en stanford_person stanford_capx -y
+1. Run the following Drush command: % drush en stanford_person stanford_capx -y

+**Note:** Dependencies should be automagically handled.

 ##Enable Stanford CAPx and Stanford Person modules from the user interface